linhtc/resume/docs/source/experience.rst

 I had joined with them ``from Apr 2016 to Aug 2016``.

 * Using PHP framework (Codeigniter), Bootstrap.
-* Cut HTML from PSD file.
+* Cutting HTML from PSD file.
 * Using Asana.com app for teamwork.
 * Setting up Ubuntu Server and local SVN.
 * Trainning my knowledge for coworker.